loggar/note/docs/eng/ielts-lesson/ielts-vocabulrary.md

 potential, possibility (n), possible (adj), probable, **likely**, likelihood (n)

-> It is likely that i will pass the test
+> It is likely that I will pass the test

 immediately, fast, quick, rapid, **swift**, **instant**